Offshore Wind in the Northeast Region

 This webpage is collaboratively managed by the Mid-Atlantic and New England Fishery Management Councils

 There is growing interest in the development of offshore wind energy resources in the Northeast.
-The Mid-Atlantic and New England Fishery Management Councils are working with NOAA Fisheries to provide input on wind development activities in our region to ensure the impact to the marine environment and the Councils managed resources and fisheries is considered.
+The Mid-Atlantic and New England Fishery Management Councils are working with NOAA Fisheries to provide input on wind development activities in our region to ensure the impacts to the marine environment and the Councils’ managed resources and fisheries are considered.

 Bureau of Ocean Energy Management (BOEM)

 Development of offshore wind resources falls under the purview of the Bureau of Ocean Energy Management (BOEM).
-There are several ways to engage in and stay informed about BOEM activities:
+Visit the pages linked below to engage in and stay informed about BOEM activities.

 Northeast Wind Developers